Charles Rangel: 2000–2007: Protest and power

 Rangel was long opposed to the all-volunteer army and repeatedly called for the government to bring back the draft (military conscription).
 In 2003, Rangel said that "A disproportionate number of the poor and members of minority groups make up the enlisted ranks of the military, while the most privileged Americans are underrepresented or absent", and that a draft would make the military more representative of the American public at large.
 While some observers saw the logic in what Rangel was saying, his proposals attracted little organized support from either party or from antiwar organizations.
 During 2006 Rangel said that no soldier would be fighting in Iraq if they had decent career possibilities and stating:

 There's no question in my mind that this president and this administration would never have invaded Iraq, especially on the flimsy evidence that was presented to the Congress, if indeed we had a draft and members of Congress and the administration thought that their kids from their communities would be placed in harm's way.

 Rangel introduced versions of his Universal National Service Act in the House in 2003, 2006, 2007, and 2010.
 Polls showed 70 percent of Americans opposed a reinstatement of the draft.
 Rangel emphasized that people could fulfill their draft obligations through non-military services, such as port and airline security.
 The one time the act came up for a vote in the full House, in 2004, it was defeated 2–402, with Rangel voting against his own bill in protest at the procedural handling of it.

 In June 2006, the House Appropriations Committee passed a $3 million earmark to establish the Charles B. Rangel Center for Public Service at City College of New York.
-By 2007 the amount had been reduced to $2 million, but the funding for the center, whose purpose was to bring more poor and minority students into politics, was the target of criticism from Representative John B. T. Campbell III of California and other Republicans as an abuse of the earmark process and as Rangel's "Monument to Me".
+By 2007 the amount had been reduced to $2 million, but the funding for the center, whose purpose was to bring more poor and minority students into politics, was the target of criticism from Representative John Campbell of California and other Republicans as an abuse of the earmark process and as Rangel's "Monument to Me".
 City College said it was proud to house the center and Rangel said "I cannot think of anything I am more proud of."

 In August 2006, Rangel said he would resign his seat if the Democrats did not take the House that November, a statement that had real intent behind it, as at age 76 Rangel was feeling "the claustrophobia" of time.